8fold/php-events/README.md

-# 8fold Events
+# 8fold Events for PHP

-8fold Events displays grid-view that mimics a calendar for years and months.
+Events displays a grid-view that mimics a calendar for years and months.

+Events is designed to respond as quickly and directly as possible to a single request.

 ## Install